 Economic & monetary union, European budget and social convergence

 Economic governance means coordinating the economic policies of Member States of the European Union (EU), designed to achieve the EU’s objectives.
-The financial, budgetary, and economic crisis which began in 2008 demonstrated that the EU needed a more effective model of governance than the model of coordination or ad hoc responses that had been appropriate until then.
-The need for the structural reform of the Economic and Monetary Union (EMU) was highlighted by underlining the role of budgetary control and the social component.
+The financial, budgetary, and economic crisis which began in 2008 demonstrated that the EU needed a more effective model of governance than the model of coordination or ad hoc responses that had been widespread until then.
+The COVID-19 pandemic and the energy crisis caused by Russia’s war on Ukraine have emphasised this even more strongly.
+The need for a structural reform of the Economic and Monetary Union (EMU) was highlighted by underlining the role of budgetary control and the social component.
 The deepening of the EMU is intended to be the driving force of a harmonious socio-economic governance.
-Given the risk posed by the persistence of serious imbalances in this area, social and employment indicators will now be considered in economic analyses.
+Given the risks posed by the persistence of serious imbalances in this area, social and employment indicators will now be considered in economic analyses.

 -